Surface-to-air missile: MANPADS

 As aircraft moved ever lower, and missile performance continued to improve, eventually it became possible to build an effective man-portable anti-aircraft missile.
 Known as MANPADS, the first example was a Royal Navy system known as the Holman Projector, used as a last-ditch weapon on smaller ships.
 The Germans also produced a similar short-range weapon known as Fliegerfaust, but it entered operation only on a very limited scale.
 The performance gap between this weapon and jet fighters of the post-war era was so great that such designs would not be effective.

 By the 1960s, technology had closed this gap to a degree, leading to the introduction of the FIM-43 Redeye, SA-7 Grail and Blowpipe.
-Rapid improvement in the 1980s led to second generation designs, like the FIM-92 Stinger, 9K34 Strela-3 (SA-14) and Starstreak, with dramatically improved performance.
-By the 1990s to the 2010s, the Chinese had developed designs drawing influence from these, notably the FN-6.
+Rapid improvement in the 1980s led to second generation designs, like the FIM-92 Stinger, 9K34 Strela-3 (SA-14), Igla-1 and Starstreak, with dramatically improved performance.
+By the 1990s to the 2010s, the Chinese had developed designs drawing influence from these, notably the FN-6 and the QW series.

 Through the evolution of SAMs, improvements were also being made to anti-aircraft artillery, but the missiles pushed them into ever shorter-range roles.
 By the 1980s, the only remaining widespread use was point-defense of airfields and ships, especially against cruise missiles.
 By the 1990s, even these roles were being encroached on by new MANPADS and similar short-range weapons, like the RIM-116 Rolling Airframe Missile.